-The MXR M82 Bass Envelope (link to check the price on Amazon) is a great example of an envelope filter designed for bass guitar.
+The MXR M82 Bass Envelope is a great example of an envelope filter designed for bass guitar.

 Phaser pedals produce their distinguished effect by modulating a series of all-pass filters.
 Yes, all-pass filters are filters that pass all frequencies and do not actually really filter anything.
 This seems strange, I know.

-The way an all-pass filter works, at least in a phaser, is by splitting the input signal in two; phase-inverting one copy, and then sending the dry signal through a low-pass filter and the inverted signal through a high-pass filter (or vice versa).
+The way an all-pass filter works, at least in a phaser, is by splitting the input signal in two.
+It inverts the phase of one copy and sends the dry signal through a low-pass filter and the inverted signal through a high-pass filter (or vice versa).

 So then, technically speaking, phasers are EQ-modulation pedals, too.

-The Electro-Harmonix Small Stone (link to check the price on Amazon) is a simple example of a phaser pedal.
+The Electro-Harmonix Small Stone is a simple example of a phaser pedal.

 Should I use the effects loop on my amp?
 Effects loops effectively put effects units/pedals between the preamp and power amp of the guitar amplifier.
 If you're running the amp's preamp clean, putting pedals before or after won't make a big difference.
 If, say, you're using a distortion channel with reverb, you may want to put certain pedal in the loop and other in front.

 Do I need a compressor pedal?
 Compressor pedals help balance out the dynamic of our playing by reducing the dynamic range of the audio signal.
 They are by no means necessary, though they may help increase perceived loudness; add sustain; improve transients, and make the guitar or bass fit better in the mix.